RonanCarty/experiments-discordpy/README.md

 ## Usage

 This bot is intended for experimentation and testing.
 You can modify the code to add new commands, events, or integrations.
 Check the `main.py` file and other files in the repository to see how existing features are implemented.

-## Contributing

-Contributions to this project are welcome!
-If you have an idea for a new feature or improvement, feel free to fork the repository and submit a pull request.
-Please ensure that your contributions align with the experimental nature of this project.

 ## License